Ertuğrul Sağlam: 2010–11 season onwards

 Of the recipe to Bursaspor's success he simply said: "We put together a good team and that was the key to our title success."
 The beginning of the 2010-11 season was successful, with Bursa winning their first six league games and losing only twice during the first half of the season.
-Their continued success has forced some of the Turkish Press to reconsider the team as a serious title contender and not just a one-hit wonder, and they spent the majority of the league in either the first or second position.
+Their continued success has forced some of the Turkish Press to reconsider the team as a serious title contender and not just a one-hit wonder, and they spent the majority of the [league in either the first or second position.
 On March 29, 2011, Bursaspor and Saglam agreed to extend the contract with three years until the end of the 2014–15 season.
 However, Bursaspor finished third that season.
 After finishing the remaining of his seasons 8th and 4th, he signed a contract with Eskişehirspor.
 On 5 January 2015, Sağlam resigned as Eskişehirspor manager.

-Tractor
+Past career

 At the beginning of the season, Sağlam terminated his contract with Yeni Malatyaspor and signed a contract with Iranian side Tractor, a club based in Tabriz.

-Return to Samsunspor

 On 15 November 2019, Samsunspor announced that Sağlam would be returning to manage the club.

+On 12 May 2024, Sağlam was appointed as the head coach of Kocaelispor for the second time, signing a 1.5 + 1-year contract with the club.
+On 20 December 2024, he announced that he had resigned from his position at the club.